bazadboo/bazadboo/README.md

 My Favorite Fluorophore/Metal-Isotope: BUV805

-Previous Coding Experience: Repeatedly Calling IT
+Previous Coding Experience: none 😢

 What I Hope to Get From This Course: learn how to use R to improve my workflow